helvm/helpa/docs/README.md

-# Welcome to 🧑‍🏭 HELPA 🌈 ❤️ 💛 💚 💙 🤍 🖤
+# Welcome to 🧑‍🏭 HELPA

 🧑‍🏭 **HELPA** - Heavenly Esoteric Little Para Assembler to Esoteric Languages implemented in Haskell/Eta.

-**HAPAPL** - High Abstract Para Assembly Programing Language is a kind of [Low Level] [Second-generation] [Assembly Language] for Esoteric Languages

 ```
 FOR everyone